DeGate logoDeGate

 Regular exit

-The user initiates the withdrawal by submitting a transaction on L2.
+The user initiates the withdrawal by submitting a regular transaction on this chain.
 When the block containing that transaction is proven the funds become available for withdrawal on L1.
 Finally the user submits an L1 transaction to claim the funds.
 This transaction does not require a merkle proof.

 1. Withdraw - DeGate design doc